We Are Now GBT Certified!

 - Loose or shifting teeth

-If you have any of these signs, Dr. Slepchik needs to see you, as you need gum treatment now to keep the periodontal disease from advancing.
-The end result of gum disease is complete tooth loss, jawbone deterioration, and dentures.
+If you notice any of these symptoms, you need to see a dentist!
+After an initial cleaning and scaling with your hygienist, you may need further gum treatment to keep the periodontal disease from advancing.
+The end result of severe gum disease is complete tooth loss, jawbone deterioration, and dentures.

 How Does The Gum Treatment Work?

-Your hygienist may use local freezing of the gum tissue which works well for 95% of the patients, allowing them to return to their regular activities with no numbness after their appointment.
-In some cases, when the patient is overly sensitive or just extremely anxious, Dr. Slepchik will use the gentle automated freezing Dental Vibe with the Wand system to freeze completely the whole area.
-No matter the freezing system that is most convenient, the patient can return to normal activities immediately after the appointment.
+Your hygienist will freeze each area or side of your mouth.
+You are able to return to work with no problem.
+The freezing wears off quickly.
+In some cases, when a patient is either overly sensitive or extremely anxious, Dr. Slepchik will use our gentle automated freezing system to completely freeze the whole area.
+You can resume your regular activities immediately after the appointment.

 Dr. Slepchik’s Patient Testimonial